superrbstudio/kunstmaan-social-media/README.md

  * Enter the username or hashtag that you want to search for.
  * Click 'Log in to Twitter'
  * You should now see that you are logged into Twitter.

+### Generating a Vimeo Access Token

+ * Navigate to the Social Media module admin page.
+ * Click on the Vimeo Settings in the top right corner.
+ * Enter your Vimeo App Consumer ID and Consumer Secret.
+ * Choose whether to pull videos from a given user or search for videos using a hashtag.
+ * Enter the user ID or hashtag that you want to search for.
+ * Click 'Log in to Vimeo'
+ * You should now see that you are logged into Vimeo.

 ### Updating Your Social Feed from the CLI